-Would you imagine that a low carb and calorie, paleo friendly and gluten free pizza would exist?
-Ok, you would, but it would taste exactly like regular home-made pizza?
+Would you imagine that a low-carb and calorie, paleo-friendly, and gluten-free pizza would exist?
+Ok, you would, but it would taste exactly like regular homemade pizza?

-We have tried several cauliflower dough recipes, but this is by far the best we’ve come up to.
+We have tried several cauliflower dough recipes, but this is by far the best we’ve come up with.
 The best part is that it is fairly easy and quick to make.
 Here’s the recipe:

 Ingredients for Cauliflower Pizza Dough